yaplas/yaplas.github.io/README.md

 ####Linking MovieClips to Shopbeam products

 In "YourDocumentClass" file instantiate the Shopbeam library with your API key.
-Once instantiated call the onClickGoToProduct function of your Shopbeam object passing the MovieClip name and product ID as arguments to wire up a movieclip to the Shopbeam product lightbox like:
+Once instantiated call the onClickGoToProduct function of your Shopbeam object passing the MovieClip name and product ID as arguments to wire up a MovieClip to the Shopbeam product lightbox like:

 ```as
 import com.shopbeam.*;